 Descartes assigned two roles to the senses in the acquisition of human knowledge.
 First, he acknowledged that the senses are usually adequate for detecting benefits and harms for the body.
 Indeed, he considered their natural function to be “to inform the mind of what is beneficial or harmful for the composite of which the mind is a part” (7:83), that is, for the composite of mind and body.
 In this connection, he was agreeing with the conception of the function of the senses that was widely shared in the traditional literature in natural philosophy, including the Aristotelian literature, as well as in the medical literature on the natural functions of the senses.

-In considering Descartes' answer to how we know, we can distinguish classes of knowledge.
-Metaphysical first principles are known by the intellect acting alone.
-Such knowledge should attain absolute certainty.
+In sum, in considering Descartes' answer to how we know, we can distinguish classes of knowledge that differ as regards the degree of certainty one may expect to achieve.
+Metaphysical first principles as known by the intellect acting alone should attain absolute certainty.
 Practical knowledge concerning immediate benefits and harms is known by the senses.
 Such knowledge is usually good enough.
 Objects of natural science are known by a combination of pure intellect and sensory observation: the pure intellect tells us what properties bodies can have, and we use the senses to determine which particular instances of those properties bodies do have.
 For submicroscopic particles, we must reason from observed effects to potential cause.
 In these latter cases, our measurements and our inferences may be subject to error, but we may also hope to arrive at the truth.